thehyperactivedeveloper/Mummification/README.md

 # How is it built?

-Mummification'sn Interactions were built using C# on unity from scratch.
+Mummification's Interactions were built using C# on unity from scratch.
-The assets were modelled on blender and placed in the unity enviorment.
+The assets were modelled on blender and placed in the unity environment.
 The animations were made using a combination of blender and unity.

 # what is it about?

-Mummification is the a 3D interactive game /learning experience.
-It explains the process of mummifcation in ancient egypt in a fun and interactive way.
+Mummification is the a 3D interactive game/learning experience.
+It explains the process of mummification in ancient egypt in a fun and interactive way.
 It also contains a terrain where one can interact with and explore.